Salisbury City Council: History of control

-At the first elections to the city council in 2009, the Liberal Democrats gained twelve seats, giving them a majority of one over all other parties.
+At the first elections to the city council in 2009, the Liberal Democrats won twelve seats, giving them a majority of one over all other parties.

 At the next elections, on Thursday, 2 May 2013, no party had overall control.
 Days after the election, Jo Broom, who had been elected in Fisherton & Bemerton Village as a Liberal Democrat, joined the Conservatives.
 Then, following the resignation of a Conservative, there was a by-election in the St Martin's & Cathedral ward on 9 January 2014, won by Patricia Fagan for Labour.

 In 2017, the Conservatives won an overall majority for the first time.

-In 2021, the Conservatives lost their majority to no overall control.
+In 2021, the Conservatives narrowly lost their majority to no overall control, winning 11 out of 24 seats.
+During the council's term, membership changes reduced their seats to 6 and made Labour and the Liberal Democrats the largest or joint-largest party at various times.
+The council was governed by a coalition of Labour, the Liberal Democrats and independents.

+In 2025, the Liberal Democrats returned to being the largest party on a council under no overall control, winning 10 out of 24 seats.

 Functions

-The council has some sixty empoyees and is responsible for the following properties and services:
+The council had some sixty employees in 2018 and is responsible for the following properties and services: